Alaya-in-Matrix/MACE/README.md

 ## Python version

-The code in this repo is the code I used to run the experiments for the paper, I recently also implemented a python version that supports MCMC integration of the GP hyperparameters, the python version has less dependencies and is more user-friendly.
+The code in this repo is used to run the experiments in the paper, I recently also implemented a python version that supports MCMC integration of the GP hyperparameters, the python version has less dependencies and is more user-friendly.
 The code is hosted [here](https://github.com/Alaya-in-Matrix/MACE_MCMC)